 After the application is submitted, all team members will be asked to create an account on this website and submit the HRS Disclosure Limitation Review Policy Agreement form.

 Step 2.
 HRS Reviews Application

-Depending on your institutional practices, in parallel, you should also submit the HRS Confidentiality Agreement to your institutional Contracting Authority to review and sign.
+Once you have preliminary approval, submit the HRS Confidentiality Agreement to your institutional Contracting Authority to review and sign.

 4. HRS Finalizes Application and Sends Data

-The completed application is reviewed and approved and a counter-signed copy of the Confidentiality Agreement is sent to you by courier along with the approval letter and data requested in encrypted format.
+The completed application is reviewed and approved and a counter-signed copy of the Confidentiality Agreement is sent to you by via email, and encrypted data is sent to you by courier.